triton-inference-server/server/README.rst

 Documentation
 -------------

-The User Guide, Developer Guide, and API Reference `documentation
+The User Guide, Developer Guide, and API Reference `documentation for the current release
 <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-guide/docs/index.html>`_
-provide guidance on installing, building and running the latest release of the TensorRT Inference Server.
+provide guidance on installing, building and running the TensorRT Inference Server.

-You can also view the documentation for the `master branch
+You can also view the `documentation for the master branch
 <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/index.html>`_
 and for `earlier releases
 <https://docs.nvidia.com/deeplearning/sdk/inference-server-archived/index.html>`_.